nsb229/CodeGryl/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Click [here](https://nsb229.github.io/CodeGryl/) to view it in your browser.
+Click [CodeGryl](https://nsb229.github.io/CodeGryl/) to view the app in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.